peter9825/ResumeBuilder/README.md

 After saving multiple profiles, users can select from each saved profile in the GUI's dropdown menu to preload their data.
 After generating markdown resumes and cover-letters, the program converts the markdown files to pdf versions.

-Why Gemini?

-I decided to use Google's Gemini as my model of choice because of it's easy setup and user friendly code functionality.

 Requirements